 Q: Will there be a conference app?

 A: Yes.
 All registered attendees will receive access to the AIR Forum conference app to search for specific sessions, build a schedule, play the Exhibit Hall game, take notes, evaluate sessions, view maps, and more.
 The most up-to-date schedule and general information will be available through the app.
 Presenters are encouraged to upload a copy of their PowerPoint (PPT) presentation, lecture notes, and any collateral materials for attendees to access through the app.

 Q: How can I promote my upcoming AIR Forum presentation?

 A: Presenting at the 2022 AIR Forum is a big deal.
 We encourage you to promote your session(s) via your social media networks.
 Check out how to promote your session below.

 Q: How are sessions evaluated?

 A: Session evaluations are collected using the AIR Forum App.
 These evaluations provide attendees an opportunity to rate sessions on metrics like whether the content matched the abstract and if they learned relevant knowledge or skills.
-Your evaluation results will be available in the presenter portal after the conference.
+Your evaluation results will be shared with you after the conference.

 Promote Your Session

 Presenting at the AIR Forum is a big deal.
 We encourage you to promote your session(s) via your social media networks.